 - The NSW Government ensures that adequate victim support services are made available to those impacted historical gay and transgender hate crimes

-- The NSW Government provide further funding to ensure the completion of the Bondi Memorial in Marks Park, Bondi, in honour of the victims and survivors of LGBTIQ hate crime
+- The NSW Government provide further funding to ensure the completion of the Bondi Memorial in Marks Park in Bondi, in honour of the victims and survivors of LGBTIQ hate crime

 - The NSW Police Force ensure that its computerised operational policing system adequately captures LGBTIQ hate crimes